Amsterdam/amsterdam-react-maps/README.md

 # Amsterdam React Maps

 A repo with components / utilities to be used in projects published by [Amsterdam](https://github.com/Amsterdam).
-It also contains an "example" directory where we put so-called "recipes" that developers at Amsterdam can basically copy/paste in their own projects
+It also contains an "examples" directory where we put so-called "recipes" that developers at Amsterdam can basically copy/paste in their own projects

 [![TypeScript](https://badges.frapsoft.com/typescript/version/typescript-next.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)
 [![Build Status](https://travis-ci.org/Amsterdam/amsterdam-react-maps.svg?branch=master)](https://travis-ci.org/Amsterdam/amsterdam-react-maps)